1. Hero’s Occupation

 4. Song / Dance sequence

 Now: A team of 30 – 40 background dancers to accompany the hero & heroin mostly outside India such as Switzerland.
-A growing trend is to use models or foreigners (mat sallehs) as dancers.
+A growing trend is to use models or foreigners as the background dancers.

 5. The Villain

-Then: usually made of Indian Mafia, Evil Rich Man or the Local Gangsters
+Then: usually made of Indian Mafia, Evil Rich Man, the Evil Landlord or the Local Gangsters.
+Remember those underground secret lairs that these criminals had back then?

 Now: Almost none existence (I don’t remember seeing a villain in Kuch Kuch Hota Hai or Kabhi Kushi).
 At the very best, an improved version of the Indian Mafia (improved = arriving at places by helicopter rather than in cars)